Bestowinc/protect-lite/src/Demos/clickjacking/README.md

 * https://cheatsheetseries.owasp.org/cheatsheets/Clickjacking_Defense_Cheat_Sheet.html
 * https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors

+The demo serves on 2 different ports.
+* http://localhost:4003 -> Acts as a reverse proxy for https://login.bestow.com providing the ability
+to add the `Content-Security-Policy` header.
+* http://localhost:4004 -> The "evil" site that is attempting to click the Bestow login page being hosted by the reverse proxy above.

 ## How to run

 **NOTE: Golang must be installed on your machine to run this demo**